HumanSignal/label-studio/docs/source/blog/webhook-blog.md

 Add the bird images to Amazon S3 so that you can annotate them in Label Studio and so that Amazon SageMaker can easily access the annotations and source images.

-1. Make sure that you downloaded the [bird image dataset]() and save the images to a folder called `bird-images`.
+1. Make sure that you downloaded the [bird image dataset](https://ibb.co/album/DPcxnZ) and save the images to a folder called `bird-images`.
 2. From the command line, run the following:
 ```bash
 aws s3 mb s3://showcase-bucket
 ```
-3. Log in to the S3 management console and create folders to function as prefixes for the data.
+3. Log in to the S3 Management Console and create folders to function as prefixes for the data.
 Create the following folders:

 | Folder name | Description | Full URL |
 | --- | --- | --- |